jamesmh/PersonalBlog/source/_posts/linq-6x-faster-using-functional-optimization.md

 title: How I Made LINQ 6X Faster Using A Functional Optimization!
 tags:
   - benchmarking
-  - 'c#'
+  - "c#"
   - functional programming
   - linq
   - optimisation
 url: 613.html
 id: 613
 categories:
-  - 'C#'
+  - "C#"
 date: 2018-03-25 02:26:21
 ---

 I really did make LINQ 6X faster!
 Even though the title is "click-bait-ish"...
 This was a little experiment to see if I could speed up LINQ queries by using the functional `pipe` technique.
-By "piping" LINQ queries, we can avoid the inherent issue with LINQ whereby each query will issue __a whole iteration over the collection__.
-This optimization allows us to issue the equivalent of __one iteration__ and pass each element through the entire method chain.
+By "piping" LINQ queries, we can avoid the inherent issue with LINQ whereby each query will issue **a whole iteration over the collection**.
+This optimization allows us to issue the equivalent of **one iteration** and pass each element through the entire method chain.

 <!--more-->

 And, btw, the source code for all this is [here](https://github.com/jamesmh/csharp-linq-vs-enumerator-benchmark).